 If you’ve ever 3D printed, you would have on a few occasions come across support material that was very difficult to remove and wished there was an easier way to do this.
 I’ve had the same issues so I decided to do some research and find out how to make removing 3D printing supports easier.

 Once you have the right information about removing support, you won’t experience the same frustrations you once felt before.
-There are key ways to
+Other than the settings themselves, you can also use tools to help you remove the supports, making them easier to remove.

 How to Remove Support Material (PLA) From 3D Prints